linux-of-user/plexichat/docs/admin_deployment_guide.md

-# NetLink Admin Deployment Guide
+# PlexiChat Admin Deployment Guide

 ## 🚀 How to Push Updates to Users

-This guide explains how to create releases, deploy updates, and manage the NetLink update system as an administrator.
+This guide explains how to create releases, deploy updates, and manage the PlexiChat update system as an administrator.

 ## 📋 Prerequisites

-- Admin access to the NetLink GitHub repository: `github.com/linux-of-user/netlink`
+- Admin access to the PlexiChat GitHub repository: `github.com/linux-of-user/plexichat`
 - Git configured with appropriate permissions
-- Understanding of NetLink's version format: `XaY`, `XbY`, `XrY` (where X=major, a/b/r=alpha/beta/release, Y=minor)
+- Understanding of PlexiChat's version format: `XaY`, `XbY`, `XrY` (where X=major, a/b/r=alpha/beta/release, Y=minor)

 ## 🔄 Version Format

-NetLink uses a specific version format: `letter.major.minor-build`
+PlexiChat uses a specific version format: `letter.major.minor-build`
 - **Alpha**: `a.1.1-1`, `a.1.1-2`, `a.1.2-1`, etc. (Development/testing)
 - **Beta**: `b.1.1-1`, `b.1.1-2`, `b.1.2-1`, etc. (Pre-release testing)
 - **Release**: `r.1.1-1`, `r.1.1-2`, `r.1.2-1`, etc. (Stable production)